 CANADA GOOSE HUNTING

-The 2022 – 23 hunting season will start soon, at the moment the opening date for the duck is expected to be September 24 as the goose hunting pre-season is not yet known.
-Watch my Facebook page or contact our team directly at 613-677-1705 for an update.
-This year, we plan to make several outings at the end of the season (mid-December to mid-January) for the duck dive on the Ottawa River.
+The 2025-26 season will start soon, for the moment, the opening date for the duck should be September 27 that of the pre-season hunting for geese is not yet known.
+Keep an eye on my Facebook page or contact our team directly at 613-677-1705 for an update.
+This year, we plan to make several outings at the end of the season (mid-December to mid-January) for diving duck shoes on the Ottawa River or the St. Lawrence River.

-Hunting Canada geese is the one that fascinates Michel La Haye the most.
-The service is based on facts, technique and the experience acquired over 30 years to bring you action within shooting range, at least 8 to 10 groups of birds in the effective shooting zone, nothing less.
-You will hunt comfortably SEATED in our “A” blinds.
-YES ! with Sauvagine Michel La Haye, you don't have to freeze like hell in a lay down like caches.
+Hunting geese (geese or Canada geese) is the one that fascinates me the most.
+The service is based on facts, technique and experience gained over more than 30 years to bring you action within shooting range, i.e. at least 8 to 10 groups of birds in the effective firing range, no less.
+You will hunt comfortably SITTING in our "A" frame blind.
+YES! with Sauvagine Michel La Haye, you don't have to freeze your loins in tomb-like caches.

 QUOTAS - REGULATORY CHANGE CONCERNING GOOSE IN QUEBEC AND ONTARIO:

-The daily catch quota for Canada geese will probably be maintained at three catches/day for the month of October 2023 in Ontario (two in Quebec).
-I hear and I see a lot of frustration, however the trend observed for several years is heavy, even considering the uncertainties surrounding the estimates of breeding pairs, a clear drop in their number has been observed in northern Quebec as well as the success of breeding.
-Entire territories seem to have been abandoned by geese in Quebec last season.
-In Eastern Ontario things seem less serious and justify a lesser reduction in daily quotas than in Quebec, a clear advantage for you if you come hunting on our side (if you are from Québec)!
-Instead of ranting against the planners, have a long-term vision, remember the 90s when such restrictions in the taking were put in place for similar reasons but also the extraordinary boom of these populations which followed those lean years!
-In the 2000s, it was raining geese, they will come back if a conservation effort is deployed and if the waterfowlers show a good spirit of collaboration.
+The daily catch quota for geese will likely be maintained at three catches/day for the month of October 2025 in Ontario (two in Quebec), but this remains to be confirmed.
+I hear and see a lot of frustration, however, the trend observed for several years is heavy, even considering the uncertainties surrounding the estimates of breeding pairs, a clear decrease in their number has been observed in northern Quebec as well as the success of reproduction.
+Since 2020, entire territories seem to have been abandoned by geese in Quebec last season.
+In Eastern Ontario, things seem less serious and justify a smaller reduction in the daily quota than in Quebec, a clear advantage for you if you come to hunt on our side!
+Instead of fulminating against the developers, having a long-term vision, remember the 90s when such restrictions in the levies were put in place for similar reasons but also the extraordinary boom of these populations that followed these lean years!
+In the 2000s, geese rained down, they will come back if a conservation effort is made and if the waterfowlers show a good spirit of collaboration.
+In fact, the goose population seemed to have returned to its heyday according to what my guide and hunter friends observed in 2024 in Quebec and Ontario.

-To compensate for the decrease in the daily goose catch quota in October, i.e. 3 instead of 5 per hunter, we allow hunters to harvest the quotas of the two guides.
-For example, for a group of 5 people, the possibility of harvest goes from 15 to 21, or 4 less than the normal quota of 25 geese.
+To compensate for the decrease in the daily goose catch quota in October, i.e. 3 instead of 5 per hunter, we allow hunters to collect the quotas of the two guides.
+For example, for a group of 5 people, the harvest possibility increases from 15 to 21, which is 4 less than the normal quota of 25 geese.

-The Sauvaginemlh team invites you to come and hunt puddle ducks in the small privately owned rivers of Eastern Ontario.
-Hunted river sections are used for two purposes by ducks, as a morning feeding area and as a daytime roost.
-Indeed, the dabblers will use these sites while waiting to return to feed at the end of the afternoon to avoid having to return to the Ottawa River located several km further.
-This behavior therefore allows us to have two passes in the morning, one at dusk and another later in the morning, which greatly increases the chances of harvesting the daily quotas allowed (6 ducks/hunter).
+The Sauvaginemlh team invites you to come and hunt dabbling ducks in the small privately owned rivers of Eastern Ontario.
+Hunted sections of rivers are used for two purposes by ducks: as a morning feeding area and as a day roost.
+Indeed, the dabblers will use these sites while waiting to return to feed at the end of the afternoon to avoid having to return to the Ottawa River located several km away.
+This behavior allows us to have two passes in the morning, one at dusk and another later in the morning, which greatly increases the chances of harvesting the allowed daily quotas (6 ducks/hunter).

-Sauvaginemlh offer you an exciting hunt for diving and sea ducks at the end of the season in the St. Lawrence River below Cornwall and the mouth of Lake Ontario.
-A safe boat approved floating caches and two experienced guides will take you on exceptional hunting adventures in the magnificent landscapes of our beautiful river in complete safety and in excellent company.
-These images will remain etched in your memory for a long time, be sure.
+Sauvaginemlh partners with another guiding service, SPL service, to offer you an exciting late season diving and sea duck hunt in the St. Lawrence River downstream from Cornwall and the mouth of Lake Ontario.
+A safe boat approved floating blinds, and two experienced guides will take you on exceptional hunting adventures in the grandiose landscapes of our beautiful river in complete safety and excellent company.
+These images will remain engraved in your memory for a long time, be sure of it

 YOUR GUIDE

-My name is Michel La Haye, the chief guide of Sauvagine MLH and I have more than 30 years of experience as a waterfowl hunting guide.
-Among other professions, I have been a fish biologist since 1986 and a commercial fisherman since 1993.
-Owning my own environmental consulting firm (Enviro Science et Faune), I have always worked as a consultant, mainly specializing in the study of the spawning of whitewater species (in the spring) including, in particular, the lake sturgeon.
-For lack of obtaining enough mandates in this field and always finishing all my reports before the fall, I started the job of waterfowl hunting guide under the recommendation of one of my Déry uncles on the fire side my mother Nicole (who were my waterfowl hunting mentors).
-Indeed, this uncle always told me: “when you go out alone, you almost always bring your limits back, why not guide people to ducks or bustards?
-And that's how his passion for guiding waterfowl began, whether it's Canada geese, surface ducks or divers and snow geese.
-The very first outing was... pigeons with a group of hunters from the region of Saint-Jean-sur-Richelieu, my native land, then ducks in the fields, on the water and then the goose.
-Hunting bustards (geese or Canada geese) is the one that fascinates me the most, especially since 1994 when I discovered eastern Ontario and its many fishing resources.
+I am Michel La Haye, the chief guide of Sauvagine MLH and I have more than 30 years of experience as a waterfowl hunting guide.
+Among other professions, I have been practicing fish biologist since 1986 and commercial fisherman since 1993.
+Owning my own environmental consulting firm (Enviro Science et Faune), I have always worked as a consultant specializing in the study of the spawning of white-water species (in spring) including lake sturgeons.
+Failing to obtain a sufficient number of mandates in this field and always finishing all my reports before fall, I started the profession of waterfowl hunting guide under the recommendation of one of my uncles Déry on the side of my late mother Nicole (who were my mentors for waterfowl hunting).
+Indeed, this uncle always told me: "When you go out alone, you almost always set your limits, why not guide people to ducks or bustards?"
+And that's how this passion for waterfowl guiding began, whether it's geese, surface ducks, diving ducks or snow geese.
+The very first outing was... pigeons with a group of hunters from the Saint-Jean-sur-Richelieu region, my native land, then the ducks in the fields, on the water and then the goose.
+Hunting bustards (geese or Canada geese) is the one that fascinates me the most, especially since 1994 when I discovered Eastern Ontario and its many fishery resources.
 It was also at this time that I started making my own goose calls.
-Today, the scarcity of experienced aquatic biologists and my reputation in this field means that the demand is very high.
-However, I still prefer to prepare the caches in “A” each August, repaint my decoys one by one and make the rounds of my farmer friends.
-Less lucrative than biology and requiring much more effort, the bustard and duck hunting guide service that I offer brings me much more satisfaction, and this, on several levels that go far beyond simple gain. and pecuniary aspect of this activity!
+Nowadays, the scarcity of experienced aquatic biologists and my reputation in this field make the demand very high.
+Still, I still prefer to prepare the "A" caches every August, repaint my decoys one by one, and make the rounds of my farmer friends.
+Less lucrative than biology and requiring much more effort, the bustard and duck hunting guide service that I offer brings me much more satisfaction, and this, on several levels, goes far beyond the simple gain and financial aspect of this activity!

 A LITTLE BIT OF TECHNIQUE

-Safety is a subject treated with the utmost importance in our waterfowl guiding service, whether it is a field trip or a waterway trip.
-Before each start of the hunt, my guide partner, Sylvain Lamade, and I take the time to explain the safety rules relating to each stage of the hunt.
-Drugs, alcohol, other narcotics, dangerous behavior and refusal to follow safety instructions are NEVER tolerated, in any way, the safety of all participants in the outing is at stake.
+Safety is a topic of utmost importance in our waterfowl guidance service, whether it is a field trip or a trip to the waterways.
+Before the start of the hunt, my guide partner, one of my three regular helpers (since 2018), and I take the time to explain the safety rules relating to each step of the hunt.
+Drugs, alcohol, other narcotics, dangerous behavior and refusal to follow safety instructions are NEVER tolerated, and this, in no way, the safety of all participants in the outing is at stake.

 Your comfort is very important to us.
-We know waterfowlers are tough, this sport demands it at the start.
-However, hunters who are uncomfortable and in an unstable shooting position always have a poorer shot and they have great difficulty anticipating their target.
-We would like to point out that you will be hunting comfortably SEATED in our “A” blinds.
-YES ! with Waterfowl MLH, you don't have to freeze your loins in tomb-like caches.
+We know that waterfowlers have a hard rind, this sport requires it from the start.
+However, hunters who are uncomfortable and in an unstable shooting position always have a worse shot and they have a lot of difficulty anticipating their target.
+We would like to make it clear that you will hunt comfortably SITTING in our "A" frame blind.
+YES! with sauvaginemlh, you don't have to freeze your loins in tomb-like caches.
 With our goose guiding services in Ontario, we provide you with a unique, safe and exciting waterfowl hunting experience.
-I designed these caches in 1994 while guiding in the Cornwall area with my good friend Ronald Proulx from C.R.
+I designed these caches in 1994 while guiding in the Cornwall area with my great friend Ronald Proulx from C.R.
 Sport in Dorion (see photo below).
-I have not stopped perfecting them since, from two simple panels partially hiding the hunters in 1994, the caches we use today have become real “bunkers” and completely hide the hunters.
-They offer an impeccable view of the action through a semi-transparent panel that tilts when the hunters get up, this is an undeniable advantage for the hunters who are then in an excellent position to fire.
+I haven't stopped perfecting them since, from two simple panels partially hiding the hunters in 1994, the caches we use today have become real "bunkers" and completely hide the hunters.
+They offer an impeccable view of the action through a semi-transparent panel that tilts when the hunters stand up, this is an undeniable advantage for the hunters who are then in an excellent position to fire.

 SMALL GAME HUNTING LICENSES FOR NON-ONTARIO RESIDENTS